Roboy/roboy-ros-control/README.md

 ```
 project also depends on the [flexrayusbinterface](https://gitlab.lrz.de/rosifyingmyorobotics/flexrayusbinterface) and [common_utilities](https://gitlab.lrz.de/letrend/common_utilities).
 The repos can be cloned with the folowing commands, where the submodule commands attempt to pull the [flexrayusbinterface](https://gitlab.lrz.de/rosifyingmyorobotics/flexrayusbinterface) and [common_utilities](https://gitlab.lrz.de/letrend/common_utilities).
 This will only be successful if the repo has been shared with you.
-Please contact one of the [rosifying team](https://devanthro.atlassian.net/wiki/display/RM/ROSifying+Myorobotics+Development) members to grant access to you.
 ```
 #!bash
 git clone https://gitlab.lrz.de/rosifyingmyorobotics/ros_hierarchy.git